All Ghillied Up: Retrospective commentary

 Humza Aamir of Techspot said the level was the most intense in the entire story and described it as infamous.
 GamesRadar+'s Leon Hurley wrote that the mission is "a masterpiece of tension and pacing", and that its recognizable setting and flow "make a level that's better than some entire games."
 Ben Tyrer of GamesRadar+ praised the level and compared it to "The Gulag", a level in Modern Warfare 2, writing they were both the "defining moments" in their respective stories as one similarity.
 He opined that "All Ghillied Up" is Modern Warfare's best level because it encourages players to avoid combat instead of embracing it.
 Tyrer went on to call it the "tense, thoughtful soul of the series" for its message of violence begets violence.
 Richard Moss of Gamasutra noted that, compared to other first-person shooter stealth missions, if the player gets spotted in "All Ghillied Up" the game will not have a fail screen, instead giving the player the chance to defend against many enemy soldiers.
 Moss went on to praise the tension and suspense and said it provides "a compelling argument that artful stealth design is more about the experience than the mechanics."
 Writing for Gamasutra, Mark Davies used "All Ghillied Up" as an example in examining pace in single-player games of which he described it as a "master class [sic] in forced pacing".
 Ars Technica said the level introduces parallels between Price and the game's main player character Soap MacTavish.

 Legacy

 "All Ghillied Up" was referenced in the film Hardcore Henry, whose director, Ilya Naishuller called it one of the best levels of all time.
 In 2019's Call of Duty: Modern Warfare, a soft reboot of the sub series, players can unlock the "All Ghillied Up" pack which allows players to wear a ghillie suit and wield a bolt-action sniper rifle, in camouflage with additional netting and silencer similar to that seen in the mission.
 The single-player campaign of Call of Duty: Modern Warfare II (2022) features a mission called "Recon By Fire" in which the player stealthily clears an enemy camp as part of a sniper team wearing ghillie suits which has been strongly compared to "All Ghillied Up" for its numerous similarities.
+S.T.A.L.K.E.R.
+2: Heart of Chornobyl (2024) features an Easter egg referencing the mission, players can find a sniper rifle and sniper nest at the Polissya Hotel.